dhui808/kafka-snippets/README.md

     cannot afford to lose messages, IBM MQ is the better choice.

 ### Kafka key concepts
+    Each topic split into multiple pieces and stored across multiple machines.
+These chunks are called partitions.

     A partition is a totally ordered sequence of records.
 A record has an offset, and it may have a key and a value; both are byte arrays and both are optional.